WardWitt/RPiAnalogClock/README.md

 ==============

 ## Use Raspberry Pi Imager to install Raspian.
-Raspberry Pi OS (other) > Raspberry Pi OS Lite (Legacy, 64-bit) Debian Bullseye, as of this writing Bookworm is causing problems with pygame.
-Attach a keyboard before first boot, select “Other” when presented with the keyboard configuration and choose the US layout.
+Raspberry Pi OS (other) > Raspberry Pi OS Lite 64-bit Attach a keyboard before first boot, select “Other” when presented with the keyboard configuration and choose the US layout.
 Enter user and password (admin is suggested).

 ## Fixed IP address